-Exon Publications, located in Australia, publishes peer-reviewed, open access books in the fields of health, life and biomedical sciences.
+Exon Publications, located in Australia, publishes peer-reviewed, open access books in the fields of health and biomedical sciences.
 Our books are indexed in NCBI/NIH/NLM Bookshelf, PubMed, Europe PubMed Central and Web of Science.

 Our Authors: Researchers from reputed institutions have published with us.
 The complete list is available here.

 Our Editors: Experts from the following institutes have edited books for us.
 The complete list is available here.